Understanding the Big Picture of Pain and Pain AssessmentPremiere Date: Friday, March 1, 2019

 Supported by an educational grant from Johnson & Johnson.

 Physicians, physician assistants, nurse practitioners, nurses, and pharmacists.

 CME Credit (Physicians):

-USF Health designates this enduring activity for a maximum of 0.25 AMA PRA Category 1 Credit(s)TM.
+CME Outfitters, LLC, designates this live activity for a maximum of 0.25 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 CPE Credit (Pharmacists):

 CME Outfitters, LLC, is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
 0.25 contact hours (0.025 CEUs) Universal Activity Number:

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 0.25 MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

 MIPS Improvement Activity: This activity counts towards MIPS Improvement Activity requirements under the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
 Clinicians should submit their improvement activities by attestation via the CMS Quality Payment Program website.